AIX FAQ / How To (Under construction)

 6. Change filesystem attributes:

-chfs -a dev=/dev/lv fs # the new LV it resides on
+chfs -a dev=/dev/lv /fs # the new LV it resides on

-7. Remount fs.
+7. Remount filesystem:

-8. If applicable, i.e. if the filesystem has NFS clients: re-export it: exportfs fs.
-It might be necessary to un/remount on the client side:
+8. If applicable, i.e. if the filesystem has NFS clients: re-export it:

 umount -f client_mountpoint_for_fs